- Home

 - Families on Medicaid, Basic Food, and/or TANF (Temporary Aid to Needy Families)

-Getting WIC doesn't affect your immigration status.
-See Secretary Vilsack's statement for more information.
+*Note: Getting WIC doesn't affect your immigration status.

 Individuals who are deaf, hard of hearing, or have speech disabilities may contact USDA through the Federal Relay Service at 800-877-8339.
 Additionally, program information may be made available in languages other than English.
 Learn more here.